jhee-group/jheep/README.md

 $ jc up
 ```

 Use psql to create database.
-The default database name is `jheep`.
+The default database name is `jheep_db`.
 ```sh
 $ jc db createdb
 ```